 It’s information overload everywhere, and there’s not time enough to sleep and eat and stay fully apprised of what’s happening on this crazy blue dot of ours (two out of three ain’t bad).

-Here’s the weekend Sports Handle item, “Get a Grip,” recapping the week’s top stories and rounding up key stories in sports betting, gaming, and the world of sports at large.
+Here’s the weekend Sports Handle item, “Get a Grip,” recapping the week’s top stories and rounding up key stories in gaming, and the world of sports at large.
 You may have missed them, and they are worth reading.

 More drama in D.C.